 Soon after their brother was killed in action, Katie and Beth decided to live like he would want them to live.
 To celebrate his memory and to add new memories.

 Lauren Griffin is the surviving sister of Maj.
-Andrew David Byers, U.S. Army and manager of Survivor Experiences for TAPS.
+Andrew David Byers, U.S. Army and Manger of Volunteer Services for TAPS.